Star Trek: The Original Series: FilmsThe Original Series films

 This revival of the franchise is often considered to be a reboot, but is also a continuation of the franchise, with Nimoy reprising his role of the elderly Spock.
 This route was taken to free the new films from the restrictions of established continuity without completely discarding it, which the writers felt would have been "disrespectful".
 This new reality was informally referred to by several names, including the "Abramsverse", "JJ Trek" and "NuTrek", before it was named the "Kelvin Timeline" (versus the "Prime Timeline" of the original series and films) by Michael and Denise Okuda for use in official Star Trek reference guides and encyclopedias.
-The name Kelvin comes from the USS Kelvin, a starship involved in the event that creates the new reality in Star Trek (2009).
+The name Kelvin comes from USS Kelvin, a starship involved in the event that creates the new reality in Star Trek (2009).
 Abrams named the starship after his grandfather Henry Kelvin, whom he also pays tribute to in Into Darkness with the Kelvin Memorial Archive.

 The three films in the Kelvin Timeline include Star Trek (2009), Star Trek Into Darkness (2013) and Star Trek Beyond (2016).
 The last was dedicated to Nimoy, who died in 2015 and Anton Yelchin, who died in a car crash in the summer it was released.

+Merchandising

-MerchandisingStar Trek: The Original Series has inspired many commercial products, including toys, comic books, and many other materials.
-The comics are generally considered non-canon.
+Star Trek: The Original Series has inspired many commercial products, including toys, comic books, and many other materials.
+The comics are generally considered non-canonical.